Illinois Arm and Shoulder Injury Attorney

 There are many different tasks in a workplace that can lead to neck, arm, or shoulder injuries.
 Work can be physically taxing on these areas by doing such things as pushing or pulling heavy equipment or parcels, lifting, or doing overhead work.
 You could be subject to trauma injuries or herniated disks.
 In some cases, such as torn biceps, rotator cuff tears, or rotator cuff impingement syndrome, the injures can be painful, come with expensive care, and you could even be forced to change jobs.

 However, Illinois workers' compensation was designed to assist you should you receive an arm, neck, or shoulder injury on the job.
 With the workers' compensation benefits, you can be compensated for expensive medical treatments, like surgery, steroid injections, permanent work restrictions and disability, lost wages, and rehabilitation.
 Without a workers' compensation attorney assisting you though, it may be difficult to receive the money you need.

-At Mevorah Law Offices LLC, we don't charge for an initial consultation.
+At Mevorah & Giglio Law Offices, we don't charge for an initial consultation.
 So the sooner you contact one of our workers’ compensation attorneys, the sooner we can help with your right to workers' compensation benefits.

 How to File a Claim for an Illinois Workers' Compensation in Arm, Neck, or Shoulder Injuries